tabman83/nino-auth/README.md

 nino-auth
 =========

-A token-based authentication and HMAC verification middleware for Express
+A token-based authentication and HMAC verification middleware for Express and Node.

 ## Warning!